-The Academic Board will assess whether the entry requirements have been met before the start date of the PhD project.
+The Academic Board will assess whether the entry requirements have been met and until that is the case the PhD project cannot start.

-The graduate schools register all PhD candidates in the central registration system PROMIS.
+The graduate schools register all PhD candidates in the central registration system $\underline{\mathsf{PROMIS}}$.
 The PhD supervisors can inspect the data of their PhD candidates and are able to perform certain actions such as booking the date for a PhD defence.
 The PhD supervisor can delegate these tasks to another person, e.g. the daily supervisor or the chair group's secretariat.
 For initial registration, adding or changing information about a PhD candidate, supervisors can contact the office of the graduate school.